Independent · no software sales

 I build it and stay around.

-I do the work on your real systems, test it with you, and train whoever on your team needs to know how it works.
-Then I'm still reachable directly — not hidden behind a support ticket system.
+I do the work on your real systems, test it with you, and train whoever needs to know how it works.
+Then I am still reachable directly.

 ¶ Questions